UKCloud/documentation/articles/azure/azs-how-create-S2S-VPN-azure-to-azurestack.md

 1. Log in to the [Azure Stack portal](https://portal.frn00006.azure.ukcloud.com).

-2. Navigate to your virtual network gateway by clicking **All services** in the favourites panel, then selecting **Virtual network gateways** under the networking section.
+2. Navigate to your virtual network gateway by clicking **All services** in the favourites panel, then selecting **Virtual network gateways** under the *Networking* section.

     ![Azure Stack virtual network gateways](images/azs-browser-virtual-network-gateway-all-services.png)

 3. Select your virtual network gateway from the list.

-4. In the blade for your virtual network gateway, select **Connections** under the **Settings** section.
+4. In the blade for your virtual network gateway, select **Connections** under the *Settings* section.

     ![Azure Stack virtual network gateway connections](images/azs-browser-virtual-network-gateway-connections.png)

 5. Select your connection from the list.

-6. In the *new* blade, you can view more information about your connection.
+6. In the blade of your connection, you can view more information.
 The connection status will be **Connected** if there is a successful connection.

     ![Azure Stack virtual network gateway connection status](images/azs-browser-virtual-network-gateway-connected.png)